 release should be correct.

-We trust you to thoroughly test it with your implementation
+we trust you to thoroughly test it with your own implementation

 before you release it.

 If there are any issues with the current release,